 Once in the self-parking garage, the elevators or escalators will lead you to the Palazzo casino.
 From there you’ll walk through restaurant row by the theater to begin another not-so-short walk to the convention center.

-Sands Expo and Convention Center Parking at the Venetian
+Venetian Expo and Convention Center Parking at the Venetian

 This 14 story parking garage sits to the south and east of the Venetian.
 Access to it is via either the Venetian’s Las Vegas Strip entrance, or from the back way, off of Koval Lane.
 The back entrance is usually less crowded.